jreynolds01/fastaivm/README.md

   - `fastai -> courses -> dl1 -> lesson1.ipynb`
   - This will launch the notebook.
 - Adjust the kernel to make sure it is running with the appropriate environment.
 Click on the `kernel` menu item, Select `Change kernel`, and select `fastai`
-  - Note - you will likely need to do this step for each notebook!
+  - **Note** - you will likely need to do this step for each notebook!
-- Execute cells and learn!
+- Watch videos at fastai, execute cells, experiment, and learn!